-January 28, 2023 January 29, 2022 Valuation Allowance Beginning Balance \$(4,473) \$(5,256) Net Valuation Allowance (Additions) / Reductions (585) 783 Valuation Allowance Ending Balance \$(5,058) \$(4,473)
+February 3, 2024 January 28, 2023 Valuation Allowance Beginning Balance . , , \$(4,473) Net Valuation Allowance (Additions) / Reductions (12,940) (585) Valuation Allowance Ending Balance \$(17,998) \$(5,058)

-As of January 28, 2023, the Company had \$0.3 million of state tax credits to offset future state income tax expense, which are set to expire by fiscal 2023.
-Based on the available evidence, the Company has recorded a valuation allowance of \$0.3 million.
+The Company had \$0.3 million of state tax credits to offset future state income tax expense, which expired during fiscal 2023.
+The Company had previously recorded a valuation allowance of \$0.3 million.

-As of January 28, 2023, the Company had \$5.6 million of state net operating loss carryforwards.
-The Company assessed the likelihood that deferred tax assets related to state net operating loss carryforwards will be realized.
-Based on this assessment, the Company concluded that it is more likely than not the Company will not be able to realize \$4.8 million of the net operating losses and, accordingly, has recorded a valuation allowance for the same amount.
+As of February 3, 2024, the Company had \$6.8 million of net deferred tax assets attributable to state net operating loss carryforwards and \$0.3 million of other deferred tax assets affecting state income tax.
+The Company assessed the likelihood that deferred tax assets related to state net operating loss carryforwards and other deferred tax assets affecting state income tax will be realized.
+Based on this assessment, the Company concluded that it is more likely than not the Company will not be able to realize \$6.8 million and \$0.3 million of the net operating losses and other deferred assets, respectively, and accordingly, has recorded a valuation allowance for the same amount.